CKylinMC/cache_googlefonts_locally/README.md

 Cache GoogleFonts resources from css or css-url to local file.

+It will read from a URL of GoogleFonts Stylesheet or just a css contains fonts src, then download font files and relink them into css.

 ```
 usage: CachedGoogleFonts.py [-h] [-o outputpath] [-p prefix] [-u URL] [-f FILEPATH] [-l FILEPATH]